AliceO2Group/QualityControl/doc/Advanced.md

         "moduleName": "QcSkeleton",         "": "Library name.
-It can be found in CMakeLists of the detector module.", "detectorName": "TST",              "": "3-letter code of the detector.", "cycleDurationSeconds": "10",       "": "Cycle duration (how often objects are published), 10 seconds minimum.", "": "The first cycle will be randomly shorter", "maxNumberCycles": "-1",            "": "Number of cycles to perform.
-Use -1 for infinite.", "dataSource": {                     "": "Data source of the QC Task.", "type": "dataSamplingPolicy",     "": "Type of the data source, \"dataSamplingPolicy\" or \"direct\".", "name": "tst-raw",                "": "Name of Data Sampling Policy.
+It can be found in CMakeLists of the detector module.", "detectorName": "TST",              "": "3-letter code of the detector.", "cycleDurationSeconds": "10",       "": "Cycle duration (how often objects are published), 10 seconds minimum.", "": "The first cycle will be randomly shorter. ", "": "Alternatively, one can specify different cycle durations for different periods.
+The last item in cycleDurations will be used for the rest of the duration whatever the period.
+The first cycle will be randomly shorter.", "cycleDurations": [
+          {"cycleDurationSeconds": 10, "validitySeconds": 35},
+          {"cycleDurationSeconds": 12, "validitySeconds": 1}
+        ],
+        "maxNumberCycles": "-1",            "": "Number of cycles to perform.
+Use -1 for infinite.", "disableLastCycle": "true",         "": "Last cycle, upon EndOfStream, is not published. (default: false)", "dataSource": {                     "": "Data source of the QC Task.", "type": "dataSamplingPolicy",     "": "Type of the data source, \"dataSamplingPolicy\" or \"direct\".", "name": "tst-raw",                "": "Name of Data Sampling Policy.
 Only for \"dataSamplingPolicy\" source.",